 For over three years, I worked at Author Accelerator as the Director of Coach Development.
 Author Accelerator is the premier book coach training and certification program, and the only accrediting organization for this profession.
 It was founded by book coach extraordinaire Jennie Nash, who also runs her own highly successful private book coaching business.

-Working closely with Jennie and her team over the years, I learned so much about how to deliver clear, compassionate, high-level editorial comments with a project management approach and emotional support for the writer at any stage of the process.
+Working closely with Jennie over the years, I learned so much about how to deliver clear, compassionate, high-level editorial comments with a project management approach and emotional support for the writer at any stage of the process.
 At Author Accelerator, I worked with our team of thirty founding coaches, offering mentorship and professional development training.
-I matched writers with founding and newly certified coaches who came through our training program, and advised writers on coaching and editing paths to move their project forward.
+I matched writers with founding and newly certified coaches who came through our training program.
+I advised writers on coaching and editing paths to move their project forward.
 I reviewed practicums and certification portfolios for book coaching students, offering detailed feedback on their coaching.

-As a certified coach myself, with an ongoing professional connection to Author Accelerator, I have access to the coaching materials developed by Jennie Nash (such as the Blueprint for a Book planning workbook, and the Inside Outline tool).
+As a certified coach myself, with an ongoing professional connection to Author Accelerator, I have access to the coaching materials developed by Jennie Nash (such as the Blueprint for a Book planning system).
 I’m happy to incorporate those tools into any coaching program I offer, and I also work eclectically, incorporating tools of my own as needed.